-• The Act establishes a requirement for local governments and tribal organizations to prepare an All-Hazards Mitigation Plan in order to be eligible for funding from FEMA through the Pre-Disaster Mitigation Assistance Program and the Hazard Mitigation Grant Program.
+• The Act establishes a requirement for local governments and tribal organizations to prepare an All Hazards Mitigation Plan in order to be eligible for funding from FEMA through the Pre-Disaster Mitigation Assistance Program and the Hazard Mitigation Grant Program.

-&lt;sup>1 FEMA.
+1 FEMA.
 Tribal Mitigation Plan Review Guide.
 2018.
 FP 206-112-01 OMB Collection Number: 1660-0062

-- The Act requires mitigation plans to assess and likewise address the vulnerability to and risk from natural hazards (e.g., tornados, floods, and wildfires).
-The inclusion of manmade hazards such as hazardous waste spills is encouraged, but not required. - The Act authorizes up to seven percent of Hazard Mitigation Grant Program funds available to a state after a federal disaster to be used for development of state, local, and tribal organization All Hazards Mitigation Plans.
+- The Act establishes a requirement that natural hazards such as tornados, floods, and wildfires need to be addressed in the risk assessment and vulnerability analysis parts of the All Hazards Mitigation Plan.
+Manmade hazards such as hazardous waste spills are encouraged, but not required, to be addressed. - The Act authorizes up to seven percent of Hazard Mitigation Grant Program funds available to a state after a federal disaster to be used for development of state, local, and tribal organization All Hazards Mitigation Plans. - The Act establishes November 1, 2004 as the date by which local governments and tribal organizations are to prepare and adopt their respective plans in order to be eligible for the FEMA Hazard Mitigation Grant Program and Pre-Disaster Mitigation Program.